 If you have the time, take the old road called "Jadranska magistrala", which goes along the Croatian coastline and offers beautiful sceneries.
 The part which leads to Rijeka is very curvy and popular among motorcyclists.

-Getting to Zadar by boat
+Getting to Zadar by boat or ferry

 Zadar has a new ferry terminal, around 5kms from the old town, so some boats now arrive and depart from there.